- Incident Year: 1998 Jurisdiction: McLean County, Illinois

 On June 15th, 1998, a divorced father, Barton Monroe McNeil, also known as Bart, had custody of his daughter Christina for the night, per child care arrangements with this ex-wife, Tita McNeil.
 Tita worked the third shift at the local hospital.
-Proud to be such a large part of raising three-year old Christina McNeil, Bart routinely had custody of his daughter, sometimes four or five days a week.
+Proud to be such a large part of raising three-year-old Christina McNeil, Bart routinely had custody of his daughter, sometimes four or five days a week.

 Around 10:30 on this particular night, Bart put Christina to bed after her supper.
 Inexplicably, a few hours later, Bart found Christina awake in the bedroom smiling and talking.
 Not overly concerned with this behavior, Bart told Christina she needed to get some sleep and tucked her back into bed.

 Two days after Christina’s death, the criminal investigation began to center around Barton McNeil.
 Bart was charged with two counts of first-degree murder in connection with her death.
 As Bart awaited trial for the murder of his daughter, he and his attorneys began to piece together what had happened to Christina.
-The day before Christina’s death, Bart ended his increasing dysfunctional relationship with his girlfriend, Misook Nowlin.
+The day before Christina’s death, Bart ended his increasingly dysfunctional relationship with his girlfriend, Misook Nowlin.
 Christina was murdered less than twelve hours after Barton’s dramatic showdown with Misook in a public restaurant.

 At trial, Bart was precluded from presenting evidence regarding Misook’s involvement in this offense.
-In July of 1999, Barton McNeil was found guilty of first-degree murder of his three-year old daughter and sentenced to life in prison.
+In July of 1999, Barton McNeil was found guilty of first-degree murder of his three-year-old daughter and sentenced to life in prison.

 As Bart worked to prove his innocence through appeals, Misook Nowlin was making news.
 In September 2011, Mistook Nowlin made headlines for the murder of her mother-in-law, Wenlan Tyda.
 Tyda’s murder occurred shortly after Misook’s new husband asked for a divorce, under eerily similar circumstances.
 In December of 2012, Misook Nowlin was convicted of strangling Tyda and sentenced to 55 years in prison.